 What art supplies do you use?: For my paintings, I use Boldmere watercolour sketchbooks, various waterproof ink pens, W.H.Smith watercolour pencils, an old set of Dewent watercolour pencils and occasionally a set of 24 Staedtler “Noris Club” watercolour pencils (I’ve also got a set of Prismalo watercolour pencils I use very occasionally too).
 As for brushes, I use a medium-size Pentel waterbrush these days.

 After I’ve scanned my paintings, I usually edit them in MS Paint 5.1, Jasc Paint Shop Pro 6 and/or a program called GIMP.

 Have you actually had anything published.. properly?: Just three short stories, I’m afraid.
 Good luck finding them too, they were all printed in two small print run anthologies (of which I own at least 3 -4 copies of each one).
-They were also only sold in one small town about five or six years ago.
+They were also only sold in one small town for a brief time during the late 2000s/early 2010s.
 I’m sure that they will be worth millions in a few decades’ time.

 Why don’t you write fiction any more?
 You write about writing enough!: To tell you the truth, I’m not entirely certain.
 In a way, I’m more interested in making art and writing non-fiction these days.
 But, apart from this interactive comedy/horror story I wrote for Halloween 2015, I also seem to be going through one of the longest and most persistent spells of writer’s block that I’ve ever experienced too.
 [Edit: I got back into writing short stories for a while in 2016/early 2017]

 Plus, I seem to be too busy making art and writing non-fiction to write fiction regularly at the moment.
 Not only that, I seem to have fallen into an annoying habit of self-censoring too much over the past couple of years- so, the types of “edgy” fiction (whether it’s splatterpunk horror fiction, more risque types of fiction, ultra-cynical comedy etc..) that I’d thrive at writing often tend to go unwritten.

 What is the meaning of life?: Whatever you want it to be.
 But it’s probably 42.